reflex-dev/design-system/README.md

-# Recommend Setup to develop locally
+# Shared Component System For Reflex App.

+### Local Development

-Go to components create a folder examples clone the projects you want in there.
+Go to components create a folder of examples clone the projects you want in there.

 Import files like so, and use.